• Carbon credits

 Improving yield and soil health

 Carbon makes up 57% of soil organic matter (SOM) and SOM is what matters!
 All the elements required to grow pasture are found in SOM, so increasing SOM is fundamental to pasture productivity.
 More carbon in the soil helps to form small aggregates that improve soil aeration, drainage and water-holding capacity.
+Healthier soils enable better yields, increased stocking rates and greater financial returns for farmers.

 Repairing the environment